 In contrast, plug-in hybrid electric vehicles (PHEVs) have smaller battery packs (typically under 20 kWh), designed for shorter electric-only ranges.
 Because these batteries require less energy to charge and generate more heat when charged too quickly, manufacturers equip them with lower AC onboard charger ratings (usually 3.3 kW to 7 kW) to ensure battery longevity, cost efficiency, and compatibility with standard home circuits.

-AC Onboard Chargers by Vehicle Manufacturer
+AC Onboard EV Chargers by Vehicle Manufacturer

 Below is a quick reference table showing common EV and PHEV models, their AC onboard charger ratings, and the maximum AC charging power they support.
 Understanding your vehicle’s onboard charger capacity helps you choose the right EV charger for the fastest, most efficient charging experience.